danbourguet/Health-Data-Agg/README.md

-# WHOOP Data Aggregator
+# Health Data Aggregator (WHOOP + Future Sources)

+This project began as a WHOOP-only ingestor and is evolving into a modular personal health data aggregator (planned: WHOOP, Epic/MyChart via FHIR, Quest labs).
+Current production-ready portion remains the WHOOP pipeline; a new package scaffold (`health_data/`) and unified CLI are being introduced incrementally.

 Ingest your WHOOP data (profile, body measurements, cycles, sleeps, recoveries, workouts) into a local Postgres database running in Docker.
+Canonical cross-source tables and additional adapters will arrive in subsequent milestones.

+> What does "canonical" mean here?
+> A canonical table is a normalized, source-agnostic representation (e.g. `sleep_sessions`) populated from multiple raw source formats (WHOOP now, FHIR later).
+Raw WHOOP tables stay untouched as the authoritative ingestion store; transformation jobs *append* into canonical tables so analytics can query one unified schema.

-## Features
+## Features (Current WHOOP Capabilities)
 - OAuth2 Authorization Code Flow (opens local browser, stores tokens in `.token_store.json`)
 - Automatic token refresh
 - Pagination handling for collection endpoints